KGB33/ProtonTransfer/README.md

 # ProtonTransfer

 This is a command line tool that creates a novel proton indicator from a coordinate file (.xyz) to highlight proton movement in acid/base chemical reactions.
-Appends the indicator to the data then creates a new coordinate file.
-Commonly used in complex organic chemistry and water wire studies.
+It then appends the indicator to the data then creates a new coordinate file.
+This data is commonly used in complex organic chemistry and water wire studies.

 ## Arguments: